 The University Careers Service can support you through the career planning process, whatever your career aspirations.
-In addition to providing support with developing your employability, and guidance on how to make informed career decisions, Careers Advisers will provide help with writing your CV, practising aptitude tests, and improving your interview skills.
+In addition to providing support with developing your employability, and guidance on how to make informed career decisions, Careers Advisers can help you by providing feedback on your CV and applications, and your interview technique.
+The Careers Service also provides a wealth of careers information, and access to resources such as online aptitude tests.
 Being in regular contact with several hundred major employers, the Careers Service is also a fantastic source for graduate job vacancies for Bath students, as well as the organiser of several major careers fairs each year.